 So, what's a fan of the Accord coupe to do?
 Honda hopes they'll instead buy the Accord Sport, a sedan trim that continues its run from the ninth-generation Accord.
 Slotting between the LX and EX, the Sport comes with either of the new Accord's turbocharged engines — a 1.5-liter (192-horsepower) or 2.0-liter (252-hp) four-cylinder — and Honda promises to offer a bona fide manual transmission with either one.
 The Accord has long offered a stick shift with its higher-powered engine for the coupe, but it's been a decade since any Accord sedan did that.

 It remains to be seen whether Accord coupe shoppers will make the shift, so to speak.
 Some of that depends on pricing: The outgoing 2017 Accord coupe starts at around $23,000 for the four-cylinder, including destination, and tops out in the high-$30,000s with a V-6.
-Honda has yet to reveal pricing for the redesigned Accord sedan, but if a sedan doesn't appeal to you — nameplate notwithstanding — consider these alternatives:
+Honda has yet to reveal pricing for the redesigned Accord sedan, but if a sedan doesn't appeal to you — nameplate notwithstanding — consider these alternative vehicles:

 Detroit Muscle Cars